Bridging the Linguistic Divide: A Survey on Leveraging Large Language Models for Machine Translation: Synthetic Data Generation with LLMs

 Another synthetic data generation technique, LexMatcher, focuses on addressing missing senses of polysemous words \cite{yin-etal-2024-lexmatcher}.
 By using bilingual dictionaries, this method retrieves data from parallel corpora to include existing senses.
 Subsequently, data augmentation is performed with an LLM to generate new sentence pairs for uncovered word senses, enhancing translation disambiguation and sense coverage.

 The use of word and phrase alignment for synthetic data generation has also been studied \cite{dabre-etal-2024-effective}.
 However, findings indicate that synthetic data produced by LLMs does not offer significant improvements over rule-based and neural-based approaches \cite{frontull-moser-2024-rule}, although the study focused on only one language.
 On a broader study, covering more languages, the authors in \cite{degibert2025scalinglowresourcemtsynthetic} generate a document-level synthetic corpus by forward-translating English Europarl data into seven diverse low-resource languages, later expanding it to 147 additional language pairs via pivoting.
 They evaluate the quality of this data using automatic metrics and human annotation, confirming its general reliability.
 Crucially, they show that MT models trained solely on this synthetic data can rival or outperform baselines trained on real data, and that fine-tuning strong pretrained systems like NLLB \cite{nllbteam2022languageleftbehindscaling} and LLaMA-3B \cite{grattafiori2024llama3herdmodels} on this data yields significant performance improvements.
 Furthermore, their experiments highlight that even noisy synthetic data can be highly effective when clean alternatives are scarce.
+A large-scale study examining the use of LLM-generated reasoning traces and CoT supervision for MT, found that explicit reasoning signals do not improve translation quality \cite{zebaze2025llmreasoningmachinetranslation}.
+Instead, the gains attributed to LLM-based augmentation arise primarily from the inclusion of additional translation attempts rather than abstract reasoning content.
+This suggests that the effectiveness of LLM-generated synthetic data depends on its contribution to parallel signal and coverage, rather than on the presence of intermediate reasoning or explanation tokens.
+When LLMs are used to generate synthetic parallel data for low-resource machine translation, the primary quality challenges are hallucination, adequacy errors, bias, and domain mismatch.
+Hallucinations are significantly more frequent in low-resource directions, where the model has weaker linguistic grounding, and they often persist even after fine-tuning, effectively teaching the MT system to ignore or distort source content \cite{guerreiro-etal-2023-hallucinations,de-gibert-etal-2025-scaling}.
+A second major issue concerns diversity : both lexical and structural.
+Deterministic decoding strategies tend to produce homogeneous translations, reducing lexical variety.
+This lack of diversity weakens the regularization effect of synthetic data and can cause fine-tuned models to overfit to narrow phrasing styles.
+Empirical work shows that more diverse synthetic data improves downstream MT performance \cite{chen2024diversitysyntheticdataimpact}.
+However, increasing diversity without quality control risks amplifying noise, creating a trade-off between coverage and correctness \cite{iyer-etal-2024-quality}.